gsharm15/API-Requirement-Repo/EDE Browser/data-object.md

         "name": "Valve"
       },
       "dataRecord": {
-        "name": "", // not sure what dataRecord.name is
         "naturalKeyLabel": "",
         "primaryIdentitfier": "",
         "type": "",
         "filter": ""
       },
       "dataObject": {
-        "name": "", // not sure what dataObject.name is
         "naturalKeyLabel": "",
         "primaryIdentitfier": ""
       }